Mary Baker Russell Music Center

-The Department of Music performs in the acoustically impressive and well-known Lagerquist Concert Hall, which houses the Gottfried and Mary Fuchs Organ, the largest University-based organ on the West Coast.
+The Department of Music performs in the acoustically impressive and well-known Lagerquist Concert Hall, which houses the Gottfried and Mary Fuchs Organ, built by Paul Fritts and Co, finished in 1998.

 The hall seats fewer than 550, but the stage is sized for a full orchestra or for chorus with a chamber orchestra.
 The design is a traditional shoebox hall with the floor plan broken up by side arms and a raised parterre.
 Orchestra risers on the stage ensure good sightlines into the heart of the orchestra from anywhere in the audience and help communication on stage.
 The front parts of the risers are easily moved to accommodate chamber performances and jazz set-ups; the rear of the risers are demountable in case a flat floor set-up is ever desired, but to date this has not been required.

 The ceiling is high (50 feet) to ensure ample reverberation for the chorus, orchestra, and a magnificent Fritts pipe organ.
 Lower side walls are undulating wood paneling with inset seating niches.
 The upper walls of the room are painted block, with a mixture of split-face and honed-face block creating a beautiful pattern as well as high-frequency diffusion.
 Deep structural masonry pilasters provide low-frequency diffusion and allow the structural wall to double as the finished interior wall.
 Velour banners travel vertically between the pilasters to reduce reverberation for jazz and recital programs.